-- Reflecting the state's average, single person households had a tougher time than others finding affordable and appropriate housing in northern Tasmania.
-In particular: - O Young people receiving Youth Allowance, single jobseekers on Newstart and single parents receiving Newstart have the least choice of affordable and appropriate properties. - There were no affordable and appropriate properties in northern Tasmania for young people on Youth Allowance.
-There was only 1 affordable and appropriate property for a single jobseeker and 1 for a single parent receiving Newstart. - o Only by exposing themselves to rental stress (i.e. spending between 30 and 45% of their income on rent) did appropriate properties become available for these groups in the north of Tasmania.
-But the potential choice was still very limited.
-For young people, this only opened up an additional 12 properties in north Tasmania. - o For these groups, the possibility of needing to stretch their budgets into extreme rental stress (spending 50% or more of income on rent) is high.
+- Like elsewhere in the state, young and single person households had a tougher time than others finding affordable and appropriate housing.
+In particular: - Young people receiving Youth Allowance had the least choice of affordable and appropriate properties.
+For these households looking to spend up to 30% of their income on rent, there were no affordable and appropriate properties in north west Tasmania. - o Only by exposing themselves to rental stress (i.e. spending between 30 and 45% of their income on rent) did appropriate properties become available for these groups in the north west.
+But the potential choice was still very limited, only 34 additional properties. - o There were only 7 properties (1% of those advertised in the north west) affordable and appropriate for a single jobseeker looking to spend up to 30% of their income on rent.
+This expanded to 70 properties by expanding into rental stress. - o For young people and single job seekers in the north west, the possibility of needing to stretch their budgets into extreme rental stress (spending 50% or more of income on rent) is high. - o Compared to the state average, single parents receiving Newstart in the north west potentially had a higher proportion of properties affordable and available to them if spending up to 30% of income on rent 36 properties (or 8% of properties advertised in the north west).
+Another quarter of the rental properties advertised in the north west opened up to this group by expanding their housing budget into rental stress.